manijangid78/MB-400-Microsoft-PowerApps-Dynamics-365/Instructions/Labs/LAB[MB-400]_M03Lab03_ALM.md

 	- Make sure you still have the **Power Platform Export Solution** task selected.

-	- Click **Manage** service sonnection.
+	- Click **Manage** service connection.
 This will open a new window.

     ![Manage service connection - screenshot](M03L03/Static/Mod_3_ALM_image30.png)